 Examples of good column headings:

-max_temp_celsius - not max temp celsius (includes spaces)
+max_temp_celsius - not max temp celsius (includes spaces, doesn't include units)

 airport_faa_code - not airport/faa code (includes special characters)